1. CHEMICAL PRODUCTS AND COMPANY IDENTIFICATION

 When using do not eat, drink, or smoke.

-In case of accident or if you feel unwell seek medical advice immediately.
+In case of an accident or if you feel unwell seek medical advice immediately.

 Use only with adequate ventilation.